 This article was prepared with the assistance of ABIL, the Alliance of Business Immigration Lawyers, of which Laura Danielson is an active member.

-U.S. Citizenship and Immigration Services (USCIS) recently announced that employers have received scam emails requesting Form I-9, Employment Eligibility Verification, information.
+Citizenship and Immigration Services (USCIS) recently announced that employers have received scam emails requesting Employment Eligibility Verification (Form I-9) information.
 The emails claim to come from USCIS but do not.
 Employers are not required to submit Forms I-9 to USCIS but must retain them for a period of time.

-Those who believe they received a scam email requesting I-9 information from USCIS may report it to the Federal Trade Commission website.
-Those who are uncertain may forward the suspicious email to the USCIS webmaster, firstname.lastname@example.org.
-USCIS "will review the emails received and share with law enforcement agencies as appropriate."
+Those who believe they received a scam email requesting I-9 information from USCIS may report it to the Federal Trade Commission here.
+Those who are uncertain may forward the suspicious email to the USCIS webmaster at firstname.lastname@example.org.
+USCIS “will review the emails received and share with law enforcement agencies as appropriate.”

-USCIS scam alerts and related resources are located here.
+USCIS scam alerts and related resources are found here.